Asset Quality Score

 Bankrate uses this test to estimate the effect of troubled assets, such as past-due loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.

 Having lots of these types of assets could eventually force a credit union to use capital to absorb losses, decreasing its buffer of equity.
 It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the credit union, resulting in reduced earnings and potentially more risk of a future failure.

-On Bankrate's test of earnings, STANFORD scored 20 out of a possible 30, exceeding the national average of 10.31.
+On Bankrate's test of asset quality, STANFORD scored 40 out of a possible 40 points, better than the national average of 38.09 points.

 A lower-than-average ratio of problem assets of 0.00 percent in our test was potentially indicative of superior financial strength compared to other credit unions.